 The stereo is a marine AM/FM receiver with an integrated iPod®/iPhone dock and built-in Bluetooth®.
-It is located next to the port console door.
+It is located in the port deckwing insert.
 There are two speakers in the bow, two in the cockpit, and two in the hardtop.
-An amplifier located behind the port deckwing insert operates the two speakers in the cockpit.
+An amplifier located behind the stereo operates the cockpit speakers.
 The stereo can be remotely operated with touch pads mounted at the helm station and under the port gunwale next to the lounge seat.
-Refer to the stereo's operation and maintenance manual in your Owner's Packet for specific instructions on using this unit.
+Refer to the stereo's manual in your Owner's Packet for specific operating instructions.